kubawp/Document-SIEM-Homelab-Elastic/README.md

 # Successful SSH Brute Force Attack Detection (Linux)

 Following the brute-force attack, Hydra successfully authenticated using the discovered password.
-To improve the realism of the test, the target account password was intentionally changed to a commonly used password contained in the `rockyou.txt` wordlist.
+To emulate a realistic attack scenario, the target account password was intentionally changed to a commonly used password contained in the `rockyou.txt` wordlist.
 This allowed Hydra to successfully discover valid credentials.

 A correlation rule was implemented to detect successful authentication following a previously detected brute-force attack.